alex-therapeutics/diga-api-client/docs/diga_api.md

 </n1:Krankenkasseninformation>
 ```

-The file can be updated by insurance companies which requires keeping the mapping file used for the client up-to-date.
+The file can be updated quarterly with every new round of DiGA application deadlines by insurance companies which requires keeping the mapping file used for the client up-to-date.
 The field `Kostentraegerkuerzel` is what can be used to find insurer information based on the prescription code.
 The information lists a field `Endpunkt_Kommunikationsstelle`.
 This is the base url for the endpoint for a specific insurer.
-There is no central diga endpoint for verifying and reimbursing DiGA apps and handling might differ across apis.
+There is no central DiGA endpoint for verifying and reimbursing DiGA apps and handling might differ across apis.
 Some apis might also not support billing as of now.
-Invoices in these cases must be sent by email or post.
+The api response should include details on how to proceed with the billing request in this case, e.g. sending invoices by mail or post.

 Although insurance companies use their own apis, they do follow an openapi specification for the request which is listed as [DiGA-YAML-Datei (YAML)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/digaSP_1_0_05.yaml) at the same [gkv page](https://www.gkv-datenaustausch.de/leistungserbringer/digitale_gesundheitsanwendungen/digitale_gesundheitsanwendungen.jsp).
 This [documents](https://github.com/alex-therapeutics/diga-api-client/blob/main/ENDPOINT_STATUS.md) lists which apis are currently working with the client.